• Email

 Learn more about play therapy!

-You don't have to be a registered play therapist to join us.
-Whether you are a counsellor, psychologist, social worker, student, or merely have an interest in play therapy, you can qualify to join an event or become a member.
+You don't have to be a BC Registered Play Therapist to join us.
+Whether you are a counsellor, psychologist, social worker, student, or merely have an interest in play therapy, we would love for you to join us at an event or become a member.

 Get MembershipSee events